top of page

 About Me

 Before beginning my own therapeutic journey, I lived on autopilot.
 Sure, I made choices for myself.
 Some were even brazen!
 But mostly, they tended to be strategic, proving to myself and the world, I was in control, self-reliant.
 Safe.
 This was a trauma response causing me to move at breakneck speed, making decisions that weren’t always in my best interest.
-One day, I stared myself down in the mirror.
-I was going to have to accept the choices I was making in order to sort out what was not mine, things that had happened to me, and the things that were mine, things I was doing to myself.
-Turned out, I too had the right to discernment.
+One day, it was just clear to me that the way I was doing "it" was not working because the goal, the way I imagined I would feel, seemed ever outside my reach.
+I stared myself down in the mirror.
+I would have accept that the choices I had made, was making, were my choosing.
+In in order to sort out what was mine vs things that had happened to me, the things that were not mine, I'd have to take some stock: some real honest ownership of I was doing, and what I wanted, and why the two weren't lining up..

-I found my way back to my original life goal from a young age.
-I wanted to help others find trust in themselves again.
+I found my way back to my original life goal from a young age: I wanted to help others find trust in themselves again.
+I wanted to help couples find their way out of repetitive cycles working against them.

 Dandelion-min.jpeg